Mercer Facts & Figures

 Savannah — Savannah is home to a second campus of Mercer’s four-year M.D. program in the School of Medicine.

-Regional Academic Centers — Mercer offers undergraduate and graduate degree programs for adults at centers in Douglas County, Henry County and Newnan.
+Regional Academic Centers — Mercer offers undergraduate and graduate degree programs for adults at centers in Douglas County and Henry County.

 Columbus — The School of Medicine in 2012 opened a clinical site in Columbus for third- and fourth-year students.